warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 This section describes how the new Firefox Accounts login protocol protects your password, the Sync encryption key, and your data.
 For full documentation, take a look at the [key-wrapping protocol specs](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol) and the [server implementation](https://github.com/mozilla/fxa-auth-server).

+This post only describes how the master "Sync Key" is managed.
+To learn about how the individual records are encrypted, take a look at the [storage format docs](http://docs.services.mozilla.com/sync/storageformat5.html).

 ### Encryption Keys

 Each account has two full-strength 256-bit encryption keys, named "kA" and "kB".
 These are used to protect two distinct categories of data: recoverable "class-A", and password-protected "class-B".
 Nothing uses class-A yet, so I'll put that off until a future article.